 Page blocks are configured in YAML files, under the

-Page block configuration is not SiteAccess-aware.
+Keep in mind that Page block configuration isn't SiteAccess-aware.

 For information on how to create and configure new layouts for the Page, see Page layouts.